williamDalston/schrodingers-cat-website/content/articles/qc-theory-001.md

 ### Consciousness Seems Fundamentally Different

 Unlike physical measuring devices, consciousness seems fundamentally different.
 It's not made of particles in the same way.
 It's not just matter.
-Maybe it plays a unique role in reality—causing quantum collapse.
+Maybe it plays a unique role in reality causing quantum collapse.

 **Maybe consciousness isn't just a product of physics.
 Maybe it's part of physics itself.**